 The Office of Financial Aid is dedicated to assisting all students in finding the financial means necessary for the attainment of their educational goals.
 We are committed to creating a friendly, Christian-focused, professional and effective customer service environment to better serve Native American and other students and the Bacone community.

 Types of Aid

 Bacone College offers need-based and achievement-based aid.
-Need-based aid depends on a family's financial resources.
-Merit-based aid is awarded for academic achievement and particular talents.
+Need-based aid depends on a family’s financial resources.
+Merit-based aid is awarded for academic achievement and particular talent.

 Students need to have a plan for meeting their college expenses, before they register and begin attending classes.
 The beginning point for this is the Financial Aid office.
 Once a Financial Aid Award letter has been presented to a student, the student will know what portion of his/her account the student is responsible to pay.

 Try our net price calculator to receive a simple estimate of what attending Bacone College may cost you.
 For the most accurate results, work with your advisor to develop a semester schedule and bring a copy to the financial aid office.

 Financial Aid Documents